p-sam/ufo50-mods/README.md

 **Note**: Only scripts marked as `Public` will show by default in the Patcher window, hold SHIFT before it appears to see all (if you know what you're doing)

+# Contributing

+Contributions are welcome!
+If you find a bug, a new version that's not supported etc., please report it on the [issues page](https://github.com/p-sam/ufo50-mods/issues).

+Please note that I probably will not merge pull requests for additionnal patches.
+That is because I don't intend to maintain more patches than the ones I use.
+However, do not hesitate to fork this repo and use it as a template for developing your patches/mods if it serves your needs.

+Issues and pull requests specific to the patcher folder can go directly here: https://github.com/p-sam/ufo50-patcher